Generic Name: methylnaltrexone (METH-il-nal-TREX-one)

 Important safety information:

-- Do NOT use more than the recommended dose or use for longer than 4 months without checking with your doctor.
+- Do NOT use more than the recommended dose or use for longer than you were told without checking with your doctor.

 - Be sure to stay close to a restroom once you have injected Relistor.
 Most patients have a bowel movement within a few minutes to a few hours after they use it.